AdamEzzat1/-100_days_of_coding/README.md

 - `bash-scripts` branch: Contains Bash scripts that I have developed as part of my coding practice.
 - `python-scripts` branch: Contains Python scripts that I have developed as part of my coding practice.
+- `r-scripts` branch: Contains R scripts that I have developed as part of my coding practice.

 Both branches will contain coding projects that I have undertaken as part of my coding practice.
 I intend to use these projects to experiment with different coding techniques and explore new programming concepts.